AppView

 Section titled “com.atproto.identity.resolveIdentity”Resolves an atproto handle (hostname) to a DID.
 Does not necessarily bi-directionally verify against the the DID document.

-Section titled “com.atproto.repo.getRecord”Get a single cached record from the AppView.
+Section titled “com.atproto.sync.getRecord”Get a single cached record from the AppView.

 com.atproto.repo.listRecords